Skip to main content

 A property can be marked sensitive by specifying sensitive: true on the property.
 This prevents the contents of the property from being exported to data collection and sent to an Automate server or shown in the logs of the Chef Infra Client run.

-A validation parameter is used to add zero (or more) validation parameters to a property.
+Use a validation parameter to add zero (or more) validation parameters to a property.

 ParameterDescription